 Cameras were crazy expensive, even the ones at the only second-hand camera shop in Cape Town.
 It never occurred to me while in South Africa that I could own an SLR.
 I’d thought my (late) little compact was quite the business.

-PS: This post contains affiliate links.
+(This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
-Thanks!
+Thanks!)

 My first SLR

 I selected a late seventies fully manual Pentax with 55mm kit lens.
 And I loved it!
 This camera travelled with me for the next 3 years, so most of my travels were shot on this little beauty.

 Do you know what the best part of this camera was?
 It was fully manual.
 I had to learn how to do everything.
-Auto is awesome, but when auto is not an option you have no choice but to learn how to use your camera.
+Auto is awesome, but when auto is not an option, you have no choice but to learn how to use your camera.
 Best thing ever!

 Oh, and of course it was film, 35mm film to be precise.
-And remember I was a broke backpacker.
-So, there was no shooting off loads of shots until I got it right.
+And as I was a broke backpacker there was no shooting off loads of shots until I got it right.
 Every click of the shutter button cost, so I had to think about every shot.

 Fuji Velvia was ISO 50 and all I had was a rickety old lightweight tripod that my dad had passed on to me.
 I remember that tripod from when I was little.
 Who knows how old it was, but it was ideal for travelling light.